Mrb-Official/Mrb-Linux/README.md

 # Mrb-Linux
-android Application For Student and devloper work on phone
+android Application For Student and devloper work on phone Desktop